Christ between Two Captives at San Tommasso in Formis

 This unique mosaic is positioned over the entrance of San Tommaso in Formis, a small church located on the Caelian Hill, a hotbed of medieval-era ecclesiastical sites.
 The artwork is a legacy of San Tommaso’s Trinitarian heritage.
 After a dream of Jesus holding a black slave and a white slave, John of Matha founded the order and dedicated it to freeing and rehabilitating Christians held captive by Muslims – an issue particularly prominent in this era of crusades.
 Simultaneously, John felt the attraction of a monastic lifestyle and eventually retreated to a cloister adjacent to the order’s hospital at San Tommaso.

-John’s ecclesiastical career illustrates tension, common in twelfth-century Christianity, between a desire to engage with the world and the traditional pursuit of piety in monastic isolation.
+John’s ecclesiastical career illustrates a tension, common in twelfth-century Christianity, between a desire to engage with the world and the traditional pursuit of piety in monastic isolation.
 The mosaic captures this tension.
 Christ is shown resolving a realistic human problem, one of whose subjects is African--indicative of the order’s trans-regional mission.
 However, the work is located over the gate in the walls of the monastic complex.
 The urge to separate the activities of a religious order from the world – even if they were engaged with the world – was still strong.

 As for the Cosmati mosaic itself, the scene should not necessarily be understood as an abstract meditation on racial egalitarianism.
 Among other activities, the Trinitarians purchased Afro-Italian slaves and exchanged them for captive Christians.
 The mosaic thus brings to mind the founding myth and the public activities of the order.
-A helpful analogy is that of a modern-day corporate logo.
+A helpful analogy is a modern-day corporate logo.

 Creator